Stuttering: History

 Italian pathologist Giovanni Morgagni attributed stuttering to deviations in the hyoid bone, a conclusion he came to via autopsy.
 Blessed Notker of St. Gall (c.
 840 – 912), called Balbulus ("The Stutterer") and described by his biographer as being "delicate of body but not of mind, stuttering of tongue but not of intellect, pushing boldly forward in things Divine," was invoked against stammering.

 A royal Briton who stammered was King George VI.
 He went through years of speech therapy, most successfully under Australian speech therapist Lionel Logue, for his stammer.
 The Academy Award-winning film The King's Speech (2010) in which Colin Firth plays George VI, tells his story.
 The film is based on an original screenplay by David Seidler, who also stuttered until age 16.

 Another British case was that of Prime Minister Winston Churchill.
-Churchill claimed, perhaps not directly discussing himself, that "[s]ometimes a slight and not unpleasing stammer or impediment has been of some assistance in securing the attention of the audience ..."
+Churchill said, perhaps not directly discussing himself, that "[s]ometimes a slight and not unpleasing stammer or impediment has been of some assistance in securing the attention of the audience ..."
 However, those who knew Churchill and commented on his stutter believed that it was or had been a significant problem for him.
 His secretary Phyllis Moir commented that "Winston Churchill was born and grew up with a stutter" in her 1941 book I was Winston Churchill's Private Secretary.
-She related one example, "'It's s-s-simply s-s-splendid,' he stuttered—as he always did when excited."
-Louis J. Alber, who helped to arrange a lecture tour of the United States, wrote in Volume 55 of The American Mercury (1942) that "Churchill struggled to express his feelings but his stutter caught him in the throat and his face turned purple" and that "born with a stutter and a lisp, both caused in large measure by a defect in his palate, Churchill was at first seriously hampered in his public speaking.
-It is characteristic of the man's perseverance that, despite his staggering handicap, he made himself one of the greatest orators of our time."

 For centuries "cures" such as consistently drinking water from a snail shell for the rest of one's life, "hitting a stutterer in the face when the weather is cloudy", strengthening the tongue as a muscle, and various herbal remedies were tried.
 Similarly, in the past people subscribed to odd theories about the causes of stuttering, such as tickling an infant too much, eating improperly during breastfeeding, allowing an infant to look in the mirror, cutting a child's hair before the child spoke his or her first words, having too small a tongue, or the "work of the devil".